MatthewSmith430/blogdown/content/page/r-packages.md

 Zhu Z, Puliga M, Cerina F, Chessa A, Riccaboni M (2015) Global Value Trees.
 PLoS ONE 10(5): e0126699. <https://doi.org/10.1371/journal.pone.0126699>

 The package contain the wiod data for 2000 -2014, allows to create value added networks from this data, prune into global value trees and visualise these GVTs.

+Further details on the package can be found [here](https://matthewsmith430.github.io/GVTr)